keesey/phylopic/apps/games/README.md

 ## Running locally

-To run a development version on your local machine, on port `3002`:
+To run a development version on your local machine, on port `3005`:

 ```sh
 yarn dev
 ```

-Then run the production version locally, on port `3000`:
+To run the production version locally, on port `3000`:

 ```sh
 yarn build && yarn start